SumoSoft/zxcvbnUI/README.md

-# A simple jQuery plugin that provides a nice UI to the zxcvbn password checker
+# A jQuery-based UI for the zxcvbn password checker

 ## Usage: